Application deadline July 11, 2016 (A new form will be posted in november.)

 Application for HCIA Program

 Admission to the HCIA program is selective.
-Applications for the HCIA program consist of the Application , two letters of reference, an essay and unofficial transcripts.
+Applications for the HCIA program consist of the Application, two letters of reference, an essay and unofficial transcripts.
+The application form is currently under revision.
+Check back to get the revised form.
 Application packets will be accepted until date noted on the top of this page.

 - Applicants must present evidence of ability to do college level work by completion of the following courses with a C or better in each course.

-- Students must complete INFO 1001: Information Systems and Literacy and MATH 1310: Intermediate Algebra prior to enrolling in HCIA 2010: Healthcare Statistics which is scheduled for Winter Quarter.
+- Students must complete INFO 1001: Information Systems and Literacy and MATH 1310: Intermediate Algebra prior to enrolling in HCIA 2010: Healthcare Statistics which is scheduled for Spring Quarter.

 - Students must have information technology skills and use of a computer with Internet access to take courses online.